LeAnna Cumber

-LeAnna M. Gutierrez Cumber (born February 3, 1973) is an American politician, lawyer and former teacher serving as a member of the Jacksonville City Council in Florida.
+LeAnna Maria Gutierrez Cumber (born February 3, 1973) is an American politician, lawyer and former teacher who served as a member of the Jacksonville City Council in Florida.
 Cumber previously served as a legislative counselor for the Office of Inspector General for the Department of Transportation during the Presidency of George W. Bush.

 Early life and education

 Cumber was raised in Ann Arbor, Michigan.
 While still in high school, she focused on issues involving rape and domestic violence.

 She attended the University of Texas at Austin where she earned her Bachelor of Arts degree in government, moved to Nacogdoches, Texas and worked at a shelter for battered women.
 She later procured a position with the Nacogdoches Independent School District as a third-grade bilingual teacher.
 She also taught school for two years in rural east Texas, and then moved to Los Angeles and procured a position with the Los Angeles Unified School District as a fifth-grade bilingual teacher.

 In 2001, Cumber received her Juris Doctor degree from the USC Gould School of Law.
 While in law school, she worked with prisoners in the California Institute for Women, and federal maximum and minimum security facilities.
 She represented clients in civil matters ranging from child custody to parole hearings.

 Cumber's husband Husein is the Chief Strategy Officer for Florida East Coast Industries, LLC.
 (FECI).
-FECI is one of Florida's largest commercial real estate, transportation and infrastructure companies and Husein has lobbied on their behalf.
+FECI is one of Florida's largest commercial real estate, transportation and infrastructure companies.

 Career

-After graduation from law school, Cumber went to work for the California Women’s Law Center where she advocated for policy changes in domestic violence and family law before moving to Washington D.C. in 2002 where she began a career focused on transportation and homeland security policy.
+After graduation from law school, Cumber went to work for the California Women’s Law Center where she advocated for policy changes in domestic violence and family law before moving to Washington, D.C. in 2002 where she began a career focused on transportation and homeland security policy.
 She is a member of the bar in both Washington, D.C. and California.

 Cumber began her legal career as a staffer in the United States Senate, and for the Office of the Inspector General (U.S. Department of Transportation).
 She also worked for Baker Botts LLP prior to starting a business of her own.

 Since 2010, Cumber has been the CEO of LeAnna Cumber & Associates, a transportation-consulting firm that provides assistance to private transportation companies and state and local governments in securing public grants and financing.

+In 2024, she joined Herzog, a leading rail and heavy/highway contractor across North America, as Chief Strategy Officer.
+In this role, she will work to "expand the organization's capabilities and reach, including assisting customers with obtaining project financing."